A Brief History of Arthur’s Seat

 The dew was rumoured to have properties that would keep them looking young and beautiful.

 Also In The Area

 A Local's Eye View

-Get the ‘local low-down’ on the Scottish capital with insight into great things to see and do, as well as recommended places to eat, drink and dance in the famous old city.
+Get the ‘local low-down’ on Edinburgh with insight into great things to see and do, as well as recommended places to eat, drink and dance in Scotland's stunning capital.